Norviah/spotify/README.md

 brew install norviah/formulae/spotify
 ```

-If you have installed the application Spotify via `brew cask`, `brew` may not link `spotify` to your `PATH`, to fix this, you have to link it manually
+If you have installed the application Spotify via `brew cask`, `brew` may not link `spotify` to your `PATH`, to fix this, you have to link it manually by doing:

 ```
 brew link spotify